cartridgevevo/robloxgsteal/readme.txt

+!!
+This is incredibly depricated and doesn't function properly anymore, do whatever you want to it !!

 You need to install Python from the online link and click add python to PATH (https://www.python.org/downloads/windows/) and from the Microsoft Store when it prompts you.
 You also need to install PIP (Instructions: https://www.youtube.com/watch?v=cGW70Hc0W4M)